 West Brom striker Charlie Austin urges people to take coronavirus seriously

-Sport has been hit hard with postponements across all domestic football, with a number of players and staff already testing positive for COVID-19.
+The Baggies has not been tested for the virus but self-isolated after reporting symptoms.

-West Brom striker Charlie Austin has urged people to take the coronavirus outbreak seriously after revealing he has been struck down by the disease.
+West Brom striker Charlie Austin has urged people to take the coronavirus outbreak seriously after being forced into a period of self-isolation by symptoms consistent with the illness.

 With death tolls across Britain and Europe rising and pubs, restaurants and clubs across the United Kingdom closing from Friday night, the pandemic continues to affect everyday life.